bbardoczy/bbardoczy.github.io/content/authors/admin/_index.md

 ---

 I am a macroeconomist interested in how micro heterogeneity interacts with the macroeconomy and affects economic policy.
 I work as an Economist in the Division of Research and Statistics at the Federal Reserve Board of Governors.

+The views expressed on this website are my own and do not necessarily reflect those of the Board of Governors or the Federal Reserve System.